-Project No. \\\\\

-Parcel No. \\\\\

-PURPOSE OF THIS APPRAISAL:

-To estimate the market value of the ownership interest, and the leasehold interest if any, in this property before the proposed acquisition by the City/County of \\\\\\and the market value of the same interest in the remainder property immediately after the proposed acquisition.
-In the case the proposed acquisition causes only limited damage, the purpose is to estimate total loss in value caused by the acquisition without reporting before and after values.
+Project No Гract No PURPOSE OF THIS APPRAISAL: Γο estimate the market value of the ownership interest, and the leasehold interest if any, in this property before the proposed acquisition by the City/County ofand the market value of the same interest in the remainder property immediately after the proposed acquisition. n the case the proposed acquisition causes only limited damage, the purpose is to estimate total oss in value caused by the acquisition without reporting before and after values.
 This appraisal considers the loss in value, if any, of owner's rights in advertising signs being acquired and is made without consideration of any enhancement that might accrue from the proposed improvement.

-DEFINITION OF MARKET VALUE:

-The cash price which would be arrived at as between a voluntary seller willing but not compelled to sell and a voluntary purchaser willing but not compelled to buy, both whom are acting freely, intelligently and at arm's length, bargaining in the open market for the sale and purchase of the real estate in question.

-DEFINITION OF HIGHEST AND BEST USE:

-The allowable use, for which sufficient demand can be shown, at which at the date of the appraisal is most likely to produce the greatest net return to the property over a given period of time.

-DATE OF VALUATION:

-The values of this property, both before and after the proposed acquisition, are estimated as of

-FIVE YEAR DELINEATION OF TITLE: (If none, so state)
+DEFINITION OF MARKET VALUE: The cash price which would be arrived at as between a voluntary seller willing but not compelled to sell and a voluntary purchaser willing but not compelled to buy, both whom are acting freely, ntelligently and at arm's length, bargaining in the open market for the sale and purchase of the real estate in question.
+DEFINITION OF HIGHEST AND BEST USE: The allowable use, for which sufficient demand can be shown, at which at the date of the appraisal s most likely to produce the greatest net return to the property over a given period of time.
+DATE OF WALLIATION.
+DATE OF VALUATION: The values of this property, both before and after the propesed acquisition, are estimated as of The values of this property, both before and after the proposed acquisition, are estimated as of, 20 , 20 FIVE YEAR DELINEATION OF TITLE: (If none, so state) (, 0.00000) Гуре of Date of Sale Grantor Grantee Instr.
+Instr.
+Book Page Price LEASES : Name of Lessee: Lessee's Mailing Address: Discussion of lease and its terms:

-Type ofDate ofSaleGrantorGranteeInstr.Instr.BookPagePrice

-LEASES:

-Name of Lessee:

-Lessee's Mailing Address:

-Discussion of lease and its terms:

-DATE OF INSPECTION AND INVITATION:
+DATE (OF INSP ECTION AND INVITAT TON: -------- --------- --------------- ----- --------- ------

-I personally inspected the subject property on , 20, and interviewed who is the I offered an opportunity to accompany me on my inspection of this property and he that invitation ion.
-This invitation was extended by on , 20 (

-(personal contact, telephone or letter)
+I personally inspected the s ubject property on , 20, and interviewed who is the I offered an opportunity to accompar ny me on my ins spection of this property and he that invitation.
+1 his invitation w as extended by on , 20 (personal contact, telephor ne or letter)